cran-task-views/ExperimentalDesign/ExperimentalDesign.md

     sample size and/or effect size for factorial experiments.
-Package `r pkg("JMdesign")` deals with the power for the special situation of jointly modeling longitudinal and survival data, package `r pkg("powerGWASinteraction")` with the power
+Package `r pkg("JMdesign")` deals with the power for the special situation of jointly modeling longitudinal and survival data, package `r pkg("PwrGSD")` with the power for group sequential designs, package `r pkg("powerGWASinteraction")` with the power
     for interactions in genome wide association studies, package `r pkg("ssizeRNA")` with sample size for RNA sequencing